-The mortgage-backed programme was established on 28 November 2006.
+The mortgage backed programme was established on 28 November 2006.
 Notes issued under the programme have been and will be issued in series.
 Each series will normally: (a) be issued on a single date; (b) be subject to the terms and conditions of the Notes; and (c) consist of one or more classes (or sub-classes) of Notes.
 Notes of the same class rank pari passu and pro rata among themselves.
 Each series of the same class will not, however, be subject to identical terms in all respects (for example, interest rates, interest calculations, expected maturity and final maturity dates may differ).

-Holmes Funding Limited uses a portion of the amounts received from its share in the trust property to meet its obligations to pay interest and principal due to Holmes Master Issuer plc under the intercompany loan.
+Fosse Funding (No.1) Limited uses the funds received from its share in the trust property to meet its obligations to pay interest and principal due to Fosse Master Issuer plc under the intercompany loan.

-The loans included within the underlying portfolio include repayment loans and interest only loans with balances of less than £750,000 at the point of securitisation.
+The loans included within the underlying portfolio include repayment loans and interest only loans with balances of less than £750,000 and having a maturity of no later than October 2054.

-The loans within the portfolio are monitored and assessed for impairment on a regular basis at a group level as, under International Financial Reporting Standard (IFRS) 9 - 'Financial Instruments,' the beneficial interest in a mortgage portfolio fails the criteria for recognition within the Company's financial statements and remains in the Balance Sheet of Santander UK plc.
+The loans within the portfolio are monitored and assessed for impairment on a regular basis at a Group level as, under International Financial Reporting Standard ("IFRS") 9 - 'Financial Instruments' the beneficial interest in a mortgage portfolio fails the criteria for recognition within the Company's financial statements and remains in the Balance Sheet of Santander UK plc.

 The only asset held by the Company that is at risk of material impairment is the loan to Santander UK plc, the repayment of which is dependent upon the performance of the residential mortgage portfolio.
-The risk of impairment is mitigated by the collateral and credit enhancements within the Holmes securitisation structure.
+The risk of impairment is mitigated by the collateral and credit enhancements within the Fosse securitisation structure.